The “Body After Baby!” Hype Machine

 All I have today is a rant.

-Now OK! has been outed as completely faking and Photoshopping their latest “exclusive” post-baby body cover: on it, a photo of Kourtney Kardashian (and I just had to check her first name twice, for I have no idea which one is which) is said to have been taken a mere seven days after her baby’s birth.
+Now OK! has been outed as completely faking and Photoshopping their latest “exclusive” post-baby body cover, which features a photo of Kourtney Kardashian, said to have been taken a mere seven days after her baby’s birth (and I just had to check her first name twice, because I have no idea which Kardashian is which).
 Her belly is flat as a pancake, and the accompanying headlines are full of promises to reveal her “secrets” and “hunger-free diet.”
 If she can do it, so can you.
 So why can’t you?

 Turns out, though, that OK! yanked the photo from a rival Life & Style shoot and simply altered it to hell.
 Kourtney tweeted about the OK! photo, rightfully insulted: “One of those weeklies got it wrong again…they didn’t have an exclusive with me.
 And I gained 40 pounds while pregs, not 26…But thanks!”
 She then told WWD: “They doctored and Photoshopped my body to make it look like I have already lost all the weight, which I have not.”